stephanmg/calorimetry/_sources/intro.rst.txt

    Figure 8: 1-way ANOVA on genotype stratifiction for RER

-Since outliers are now removed, we can inspect the total heat production, in order to answer our null hypothesis.
+Since outliers are now removed, we can revisit the total heat production in order to answer our null hypothesis.

 .. container:: highlight-box